 - Maintain current Real Estate Sales Transfer Declarations

-This site provides information about the Cook County Assessor's (Joseph Berrios) office, which is responsible for assessing all property in Cook County.
-You can use this site to look up the assessment and characteristics of your property as well as the other 1.8 million parcels of property in the county.
-That information can be used as evidence in your assessment appeal at the County Assessor's Office, Board of Review and Property Tax Appeal Board.
-The county Assessor's site also contains information about property exemptions.
+This site provides information about the Cook County Assessor's office, which is responsible for assessing all property in the county.
+You can use this site to look up the assessment and characteristics of your property which can be used for appeals and the Assessor and Board of Review.

 This site will tell you how to file an assessment appeal at the Board of Review.

-The Treasurer's web site allows you to check the status of your property tax bill payments as well as directing you where and how to pay your tax bill.
-Information is also available on refunds, services for senior, exemptions and tax dates.
+This website allows you to check status of your property tax bill, download a duplicate copy, and pay online.
+Information is also available on name and address changes, refunds, exemption and tax dates.